Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - WHEN it is marked
   - THEN it should be revealed

-- UAT 1.4: Show square (not a bomb and not revealed)
+- UAT 1.4: Show square is not revealed

   - GIVEN a square
-  - WHEN it is not revealed and it is not a bomb,
+  - WHEN it is not revealed,
   - THEN it should return ' '

 - UAT 1.5: Show square (not a bomb and revealed)